 - Are buyers taken to an order confirmation page after they’ve paid?
 Does this work with all the different payment methods?

 - Does your site look good and work smoothly on mobile devices?

 Once you’ve finished testing and worked out any kinks, you’ll be ready to go live and offer your customers a seamless shopping experience!

 7. Continue to Improve

-Your site is live, you’re accepting online payments, and the orders are coming in - but your work doesn’t end here.
-Ecommerce is extremely dynamic, and you’ll always be working to proactively attract new customers, whether by adding new products or improving the user experience on your site.
+Your site is live, you’re accepting online payments, and the orders are coming in – but your work doesn’t end here.
+Ecommerce is extremely dynamic, and you’ll always be working to proactively attract new customers, whether by adding new products or by improving the user experience on your site.

 How Does Online Payment Processing Work?